fujidaiti/live-app-icon/cli/README.md

 # Live App Icon for Mac

-*Animated app icons on your Dock, which can perfom an arbitrary shell script on click.*
+*Animated app icons on your Dock, which can execute an arbitrary shell script on click.*

 <img width="800" src="https://github.com/fujidaiti/github-actions-test/assets/68946713/e81a1426-1673-4f78-b1f2-918cac239170"/>

 ## Requirements